TimCares/MasterThesis/docs/thesis/methodology/data_and_preparation.typ

     captions consists of region descriptions, then we might have captions that do not match the image anymore
   - that is why papers that use random crop use higher values -> BEiT3 uses 0.5, FLAVA 0.9, VLMo uses RandAugment
   - we consider 0.9 too high and 0.5 too low, so we opt for 0.6

+- examples of image-text pairs and the effect of the crop size can be seen in the appendix

+- in order to evaluate the models performance on text-only tasks, we use the GLUE benchmark
+- GLUE consists of 4 different tasks: sentiment analysis (SST-2), grammar error detection (CoLA), sentence similarity (STS-B, MRPC, QQP), and natural language understanding (QNLI, MNLI, RTE)

+SST-2:
+- sentence classification of rotten tomatoes movie reviews into "negative" (1), "somewhat negative" (2), "somewhat positive" (3), and "positive" (4) @sst2

+CoLA:
+- grammatical error detection / linguistic accepability, binary classification, whether a sentence is grammatically correct (acceptable -> 2) or not (0 -> unacceptable) @cola

+STS-B:
+- similarity of two sentences, regression task, similarity score between 0 and 5 @stsb

+MRPC:
+- paraphrase detection, whether two sentences describe the same content/concept, binary classification @mrpc

+QQP:
+- do two questions ask the same thing, binary classification #footnote[https://quoradata.quora.com/First-Quora-Dataset-Release-Question-Pairs]

+QNLI:
+- does a text contain the answer to a question? @squad @glue

+RTE:
+- pair of text and hypothesis, whether the hypothesis can be inferred from the text, binary classification @rte1 @rte2 @rte3 @rte5 @glue

+MNLI:
+- pair of premise and hypothesis, whether the hypothesis can be inferred from the premise (entailment), contradicts the premise (contradiction), or is neutral (neutral) @mnli

+- single questions encoded using same GPT-2 byte-pair encoder as before, and prepended with start-of-sequence token and appended with end-of-sequence token
+- sentences are tokenized (samte tokenizer), concatenated and separated by the end-of-sentence token, concatenated sentence pair prepended with start-of-sequence token

+#figure(
+  table(
+    columns: 3,
+    stroke: none,
+    table.hline(),
+    table.header(
+      [*Dataset*],
+      [*Example*],
+      [*Label*],
+    ),
+    table.hline(stroke: .4pt),
+    [CoLA], [Our friends won't buy this analysis, let alone the next one we propose.], [1], [MNLI], [Conceptually cream skimming has two basic dimensions - product and geography.
+[SEP] Product and geography are what make cream skimming work.], [1], [CC3M Subset], [500,000],
+  ),
+  caption: [Glue Example],
+)<glue_example>